 Last year, June 19, AKA Juneteenth, became an official American federal holiday when US President Joe Biden signed the Juneteenth National Independence Day Act into law, alongside Vice President Kamala Harris.
 Now that June 19 is an official day of commemoration, it’s important to take a moment to remember what it means (hint: Juneteenth is not about commercialization and corporate profits), and why it’s so important (yes, even in Canada).

 What does Juneteenth commemorate?

-While Juneteenth had informally been celebrated as Black Independence Day or Jubilee Day over the years, it was not an official federal holiday, with workers receiving the day off.
+While Juneteenth had informally been celebrated as Black Independence Day or Jubilee Day over the years, it was not an official federal holiday, with workers receiving the day off, until 2021.

 Juneteenth commemorates June 19, 1865 — the emancipation of African-Americans who were enslaved in Galveston, Texas.
 What’s important to note, however, is that it’s not the actual date when slavery was abolished in the southern state, but rather when African-Americans who were enslaved found out that they were legally free.
 In fact, then-president Abraham Lincoln had made his Emancipation Proclamation outlawing slavery in Texas and other southern states some two-and-a-half years earlier, in 1862.

-At the recent signing Biden said, “Great nations don’t ignore the most painful moments.
+At the 2021 signing, President Biden said, “Great nations don’t ignore the most painful moments.
 They don’t ignore those moments in the past.
 They embrace them.”
 He urged that the date is not only a way to commemorate the past, but also a call to action for a better future.